-Accessibility Accessibility Issue Inaccessible features of the transport system make it difficult for disabled and older people to access and use public transport.
+Accessibility Accessibility Issue Inaccessible features of the transport system make it difficult for disabled and older people to access and use public transport.understand the needs of our communities.
 Outcome SPT facilities and services are more accessible for older and disabled people.
-We better understand and respond to needs of disabled people who use our service Information on the accessibility of SPT bus stations and Subway stations is up to date and communicated effectively to all passengers.
-Intermediate SPT will continue to carry out accessibility audits of Subway stations and bus stations and deliver the outcomes of the audits.
-Changes SPT will have reviewed and updated bus stop design guidance to incorporate accessibility and inclusive design and will be working to implement improvements as necessary.
-SPT will have continued to progress with the delivery of the Strathclyde Regional Bus Strategy, incorporating aims for more accessible bus journeys Affordability Issue The cost of public transport can limit access to travel and opportunities particularly for people on lower incomes.
+Intermediate We better understand and respond to needs of disabled people who use our service. changes Information on the accessibility of SPT bus stations and Subway stations is up to date and communicated effectively to all passengers.applications from people underrepresented in our workforce.
+SPT will continue to carry out accessibility audits of Subway stations and bus stations and deliver the outcomes of the audits.
+SPT will have reviewed and updated bus stop design guidance to incorporate accessibility and inclusive design and will be working to implement improvements as necessary.
+SPT will have continued to progress with the delivery of the Strathclyde Regional Bus Strategy, incorporating aims for more accessible bus journeys.

+Affordability Issue The cost of public transport can limit access to travel and opportunities particularly for people on lower incomes.
 Groups that are more likely to be on lower incomes include younger people and younger households, households with a disabled person, LGBT+ people, ethnic minorities and Muslim adults.
-Outcome People have improved knowledge of and access to best value public transport tickets SPT will have increased promotion and information on the best value Subway tickets to ensure people understand the best tickets to choose for their journey Intermediate SPT will have delivered a study on the affordability of Subway fares and developed an action plan.
-Changes SPT will have continued to progress with the development of Clyde Metro and the delivery of the Strathclyde Regional Bus Strategy, incorporating aims for more affordable fares SPT will have increased promotion of concessionary travel schemes to ensure people who are eligible for the schemes are making use of them
+Outcome People have improved knowledge of and access to best value public transport tickets.
+Intermediate SPT will have increased promotion and information on the best value Subway tickets to ensure people understand the best tickets to choose for their journey. changes SPT will have delivered a study on the affordability of Subway fares and developed an action plan.
+SPT will have continued to progress with the development of Clyde Metro and the delivery of the Strathclyde Regional Bus Strategy, incorporating aims for more affordable fares.
+SPT will have increased promotion of concessionary travel schemes to ensure people who are eligible for the schemes are making use of them.